 The latest health guidance:

 In order to deal with this unprecedented pandemic, an equally unprecedented response is required at the local, state, and federal levels.
 The state of Michigan has taken significant and necessary steps to respond to the coronavirus outbreak, including all of Governor Whitmer’s Executive Orders, which have been extended, updated, modified, and loosened since they were originally implemented.

 State agencies are leading the charge on implementing many of the federal initiatives that have been created or expanded to address coronavirus.
 If you believe your employer is failing to take the proper precautions to protect employees from exposure to coronavirus, you can learn how to file a complaint with the Michigan Occupational Safety and Health Administration (MIOSHA).
 If you believe that a business or organization is operating in violation of the Governor’s executive order, you should report this to local law enforcement.

 The Centers for Disease Control and Prevention (CDC) is constantly providing new, updated guidance on how to best protect you and your loved ones, including guidance recommending that individuals wear cloth face coverings in public settings where other social distancing measures are difficult to maintain.
 To see the most up-to-date medical guidance, please visit the CDC’s coronavirus page here.

 Resources on testing

 To learn more about where testing is available, check out this online tool through the Michigan Department of Health and Human Services, that allows you to find a COVID-19 testing site near you.

-To date, the federal government has signed four, major pieces of legislation into law to respond to the coronavirus outbreak:
+To date, the federal government has signed five, major pieces of legislation into law to respond to the coronavirus outbreak: